Frequently Asked Questions

 Do I need to take the TOEFL or IELTS exam?

-All applicants whose native language is not English and who have not received their undergraduate education in an English-speaking country must submit scores from one of two internationally recognized assessments of English language proficiency, the International English Language Testing System (IELTS) or the Test of English as a Foreign Language (TOEFL).
+All applicants whose native language is not English and who have not received their entire undergraduate education in an English-speaking country must submit scores from one of two internationally recognized assessments of English language proficiency, the International English Language Testing System (IELTS) or the Test of English as a Foreign Language (TOEFL).

 Non native English speakers who graduate with an undergraduate degree from an institution whose language of instruction is English but not in an English language country must also submit scores from either of these tests.
 All requirements are based on your undergraduate education regardless of any graduate education.
 Please see the Graduate School website for more information on the English proficiency tests.